 Don’t miss out on the exciting events happening at the Museum of Art.
 Sign up to receive calendar listings via email.
-We offer lectures to augment our program of art exhibitions, book signings, world-class musical performances, a wine and food series, adult art classes, art classes for kids, a children’s reading program and much more.
+We offer lectures to augment our program of art exhibitions, book signings, world-class musical performances, The Art of Wine and Food Series, adult art classes, art classes for kids, a children’s reading program and much more.

 Educators will view the newest exhibition at Nova Southeastern University’s Museum of Art | Fort Lauderdale entitled Wari: Pre-Inca Lords of Peru.
 Participate in a short hands-on art demonstration, gather educational resources, enjoy a Docent Tour, sample Peruvian snacks, and enter a drawing to win Wari themed prizes.
 Stay late for the lecture series at 7pm.